api3dao/airnode/packages/validator/README.md

 # `validator`

-A tool capable of determining if provided OIS is valid or not.
+A tool capable of determining if provided OIS or `config.json` and `security.json` are valid or not.

 ## Usage